awsdocs/aws-cdk-guide/doc_source/work-with-cdk-javascript.md

 let c = a == null ? a : a.b;
 ```

+**Tip**
-A version of the ECMAScript standard currently in development specifies new operators that will simplify the handling of undefined values\.
-Using them can simplify your code, but you will need a new version of Node\.js to use them\.
+Node\.js 14\.0 and later support new operators that can simplify the handling of undefined values\.
 For more information, see the [optional chaining](https://github.com/tc39/proposal-optional-chaining/blob/master/README.md) and [nullish coalescing](https://github.com/tc39/proposal-nullish-coalescing/blob/master/README.md) proposals\.

 ## Synthesizing and deploying<a name="javascript-running"></a>